- Go 99.1%

 claudia profile use <n> # switch active profile

-claudia profile --delete # delete current profile
+claudia profile rm <n> # delete a profile (--all for everything)

-claudia plugin # list seeded plugins
+claudia plugin get # list this profile's plugins

 claudia plugin enable <name> # enable plugin for this profile